skienzmatishun/rippreport/content/p/job-with-benefits/index.md

   llm_score: 65
   recency_score: 31.641996913461323
   rank: 10
+summary: Our investigation reveals Council President Jack Burrell used his airport position to cover personal legal fees and redirect millions in city utility funds.
+  Expense logs and agency billing records prove public authorities were manipulated to shield council members from ethics charges and financial accountability.
+Discover how local officials turn public service into a personal slush fund.
 ---
 The Ripp Report recently changed it’s business status from a tax deductible non profit to a corporation.
 It is still a non profit, without any federal tax deductibility.
 This also allows the Ripp Report/Baldwin County Legal Eagle to become more engaged in the election process by sponsoring or contributing to specific candidates.